 Not only does air frying still run the risk of creating acrylamides, but polycyclic aromatic hydrocarbons and heterocyclic amines can result from all high-heat cooking with meat.

-These compounds have associations with cancer risk, according to the National Cancer Institute.
+These compounds have associations with cancer risk,

 Scientists need to do additional research to clarify exactly how air frying and these compounds correlate.